GuyRayOv/Spotify/README.md

 2. Create `.env` file in the root directory of the Runtime, e.g. `/contect/.env`
 3. In `.env` define `PROJECT_PATH` to match your local copy. e.g. `PROJECT_PATH=/content/drive/MyDrive/Projects/GitHub/Spotify/`
 4. In `{REPOSITORY_PATH}/src/config.json` define `chain_notebooks : 1`, to execute the entire pipline.
 Or `0` for a run of a sinlge notebook.
-5. Open the last notebook: `{REPOSITORY_PATH}/notebooks/5_spotify_models.ipynb`, for an execute of the entire pipline.
-6. Or any notebook for a partial run.
+5. Open `{REPOSITORY_PATH}/notebooks/5_spotify_models.ipynb`, for an execution of the entire pipline.
+Or any notebook for a partial run.
 7. Click **Run All**.

 ---